sitespeedio/browsertime/README.md

 based on learnings from the previous releases of Browsertime, and their use in Sitespeed.io.
 It's still lacking features from the 0.x releases, and the API is not final.
 However it should be a better foundation for future development, using more modern Javascript features and a much more extensive test suite.

+If you run into any issues getting started using Browsertime visit our [Issues Page](docs/issues.md) for some common issues and solutions.